percona/ivee-docs/docs/index.md

 ## Try For Free

-You can try Ivee for free.
-Create an account and deploy your first database.
+Create an account and deploy your databases for free.

 [Create a free account:material-arrow-right:](https://app.ivee.cloud/singup){.md-button }